daniiprietoo/todolist-microservices/README.md

 ## Scripts

-- `npm run dev` — Start both backend and frontend in development mode (monorepo)
+- `npm run dev` — Start all services in development mode (monorepo)
-- `npm run dev:backend` — Start backend only
 - `npm run dev:frontend` — Start frontend only
+- `npm run dev:api-gateway` — Start API Gateway only
+- `npm run dev:users-service` — Start Users Service only
+- `npm run dev:todos-service` — Start Todos Service only

 ## API Documentation

-- Swagger UI is available at [http://localhost:4000/api/docs](http://localhost:4000/api/docs) when the backend is running.
+- **Users Service Swagger UI**: [http://localhost:4001/docs](http://localhost:4001/docs)
+- **Todos Service Swagger UI**: [http://localhost:4002/docs](http://localhost:4002/docs)

+## Notes

+- Each service can be developed, tested, and deployed independently.
+- The API Gateway abstracts the backend services from the frontend and handles cross-cutting concerns (CORS, rate limiting, etc).
+- The system is designed for extensibility—new services can be added and integrated via the API Gateway.